OpenBLAS

 What are we funding?

-Despite its wide usage across those industries, OpenBLAS is mantained and contributed to by relatively small team.
-This investment will focus on building sustainable improvements to the development, integration and testing of the library, as well as provide additional support to the maintainers of OpenBLAS and of SciPy as a key dependent project to achieve some strech goals to further improve the utility of the OpenBLAS library.
-Specifically, the work funded will include maintainance and build improvements, addressing bottlenecks and compatability, addressing some known issues, creating a benchmark and building in support for new CPU types and features.
+Despite its wide usage across those industries, OpenBLAS is maintained and contributed to by a relatively small team.
+This investment will focus on building sustainable improvements to the development, integration and testing of the library, as well as provide additional support to the maintainers of OpenBLAS and of SciPy as a key dependent project to achieve some stretch goals to further improve the utility of the OpenBLAS library.
+Specifically, the work funded will include maintenance and build improvements, addressing bottlenecks and compatibility, addressing some known issues, creating a benchmark and building in support for new CPU types and features.